rahul-gharat/dronahq-docs/docs/datasource-concepts/ssh-tunneling.md

 </figure>

 ## Conclusion
 Secure access to databases is one of the primary use cases in the DevOps world.
-Exposing critical databases to the internet directly increases risk.Thus, SSH tunnels are recommended.
+Exposing critical databases to the internet directly increases risk.
+Thus, SSH tunnels are recommended.